jamesspearsv/writrmd/README.md

 pn docker:compose
 ```

-This will build the `writrmd` image from the project's `Dockerfile` and start a container running on `localhost:3000`
+This will build the `writrmd:dev` image from the project's `Dockerfile` and start a container running on `localhost:3000` using the `docker-compose.dev.yaml` at the project root

+## Adding Content

+Writr.md works by reading files from the filesystem both at build and run time.

+Routing to posts and pages is determined by filenames and placement in the `/content` directory.

+For example, a file in `/content/posts` called `this-is-my-super-awesome-post.md` will be available at the url `/blog/this-is-my-super-awesome-post`.
+Similarly, a file in `/content/pages` called `learn-more-about-me.md` will be available ar the url `/learn-more-about-me`.

+For both posts and pages url slugs are build by removing the file extension (`.md`) and storing the filename as a `slug` property on the respective `Post` and `Page` object used internally.
+This makes urls more consistent and predictable.
+If you need to link to an internal page or post you can easily see what the resulting url will be based on the filename.

+**Example:**

+- All posts are accessible at `/blog/[slug]
+- All pages are accessible at `/[slug]

+> **Important!** Filenames should not include any whitespace or additional `.` characters.
+These interfere with filename parsing and will result in unexpected behavior and unpredictable url generation

+Any new content in `/content/posts` and `/content/pages` should be available instantly without needing to rebuild the app source or image.

 ### Adding new posts

-Publish new posts by adding markdown files to `/src/posts`
+Publish new posts by adding markdown files to `/content/posts`

-Filenames should not include additional `.` characters as this is reserved for parsing filenames and constructing url slugs

 All posts should have YAML front-matter.
 Currently supported post front-matter tags include:

-- `title` (required): Post title for page metadata and previews
+- `title` **(required)**: Post title for page metadata and previews
-- `date` (required): Publication date entered in YYYY-MM-DD format
+- `date` **(required)**: Publication date entered in `YYYY-MM-DD` format
-- `author` (required): Post author
+- `author` **(required)**: Post author
-- `tags` (optional): An array of tag strings
+- `tags` _(optional)_: An array of tag strings
-- `excerpt` (optional): A brief excerpt from the post content used for previews
+- `excerpt` _(optional)_: A brief excerpt from the post content used for previews

 Example post with required and optional front-matter tags